 Gifts in Memoriam

 Make a gift in memoriam for someone who has passed away.

 Make a gift to celebrate a meaningful special occasion.
 Our 50th Anniversary might inspire you!

 You could also let your friends and family know that you would like them to donate on your behalf rather than give you gifts.
 Please direct them to the Donation page of this website.

 Gifts in Honour

-Make a gift to honour someone who has received a prize or other recognition.
+Make a gift to honour someone.